The Ultimate Buying Guide For The Best Ladders For Cutting Hedges

-When you buy a ladder for hedge cutting, the best way to go about it is to get a ladder whose topmost step or platform is a foot or two higher than your tallest hedge you have or are planning to have.
+When you buy a ladder for hedge cutting, the best way to go about it is to get a ladder whose topmost step or platform is a foot or two higher than the tallest hedge you have or are planning to have.

 This is a crucial factor in ladders used for hedge cutting.
-There must be some sort of leg support like a flared base, long stabilizers or extra rails.
+There must be some sort of leg support like a flared base, long stabilizers, or extra rails.

 This is to allow the wiggle room necessary when cutting hedges.
 The wider the base, the better will the ladder be able to support the person on top, no matter which way his center of gravity shifts.